-NJCAA rankings include women's volleyball, men's and women's soccer and football
+NJCAA Rankings Include Women's Volleyball, Men's and Women's Soccer and Football

 DIII Football

-In the NJCAA DIII Football poll, College of DuPage (IL) moved from receiving votes in the preseason poll to No. 1 in the first week of official rankings.
-Itasca (MN) and North Dakota SCS took No. 3 and No. 4, respectively, and Minnesota State Tech received votes this week.
+College of DuPage (IL) dropped a spot this week to No. 2, with Nassau (NY) at the helm of the NJCAA DIII Football poll.
+Itasca (MN) and North Dakota SCS held on to No. 3 and No. 4, respectively, and Hudson Valley (NY) received votes this week.

 DI Women's Soccer

-In the NJCAA DI Women's Soccer poll, 5-0 Tyler (TX) held onto No. 1 and Snow (UT) clinched the No. 2 spot after a win over Salt Lake (UT), No. 3.
-Arizona Western and Cowley (KS) entered the rankings this week.
+In the NJCAA DI Women's Soccer poll, 5-0 Tyler (TX) held onto No. 1 and Snow (UT) clinched the No. 2 spot.
+Salt Lake (UT) owned the No. 3 spot and Butler (KS) broke into the top-10.

 DI Men's Soccer